 - ‘Indicative’ Assessment at CEN ‘Working Draft – 20.60’ (for ease of reading the term FWD (First Working Draft) is used throughout the page)

 - Assessment at Formal Vote stage

 Possible requests for ‘review of assessment’ will follow the same cycle.

 NOTE 1: Technical Bodies can meet with the HAS Consultants within the frame of an assessment activity.
-To set up such a meeting please follow the instructions as provided by the HAS Contractor.

 NOTE 2: ‘Normative References’, i.e. published projects in the catalogue of CEN, CENELEC, ISO and IEC that are needed for assessment, are provided to the HAS Contractor on an ‘as needed’ basis into a separate section of Livelink.
 To optimise resources and deal with recurrent requests for ‘popular’ normative references, they will remain there as long as they are relevant for the work.